johannesippen/johannesippen.com/_drafts/details.md

 ---
 title: Delightful Details
 layout: article
+excerpt: July 20, 1969.
+After xxx kilometers and 3 days in a narrow capsule, a tiny detail almost killed the first 2 men on the moon.
+What happened?
 ---

 # Delightful Details

-Xxx.
-After xxx kilometers and 3 days in a tiny capsule, a tiny detail almost killed the first 2 men on the moon.
-What happened?

 > “Houston, Tranquility Base here.
 The Eagle has landed.”